-To estimate the treatment effect for survival outcomes, weighted Restricted Mean Survival Time (RMST) models (and weighted Cox proportional hazard regression as a potential sensitivity analysis (63,65,66)) will be applied to estimate RMSTs, RMST differences (and 95% CIs) of inhaled treprostinil versus SOC in PH patients.
+To estimate the treatment effect for survival outcomes, Royston-Parmar models with zero (Weibull distribution) or more knots will be applied as a primary analysis and estimates with the respective 95% CIs and p-values will be presented.
+Additionally, Restricted Mean Survival Time (RMST) will be estimated as a supplementary analysis, by utilising the Kaplan-Meier curve to estimate RMSTs, RMST differences and 95% CIs of inhaled treprostinil versus SOC in PH patients.
 Weighted RMSTs may be estimated by utilising weighted Kaplan-Meier curves.